aviralshukla-06/HostedAWS/README.md

 # HostedAWS
-one of the project is hosted on aws "TIK_TAK_TOE" just starting with devops
+one of the project is hosted on aws "TIK_TAK_TOE" just starting with devops.